 From around 1976 the man worked for companies where he was not exposed to asbestos.

 In 2015, the man started to develop pain in his left-hand side and began to struggle to breathe.
 His GP referred him to hospital where mesothelioma was diagnosed.
 He is now unable to carry out all the tasks he would normally undertake such as DIY, decorating, gardening, dog walking and household chores.
-No is also no longer able to go out on his motorbike.
+He is also no longer able to go out on his motorbike.

 Graysons takes up case and wins compensation